qsnjason/qsnjsclient/README.md

 Subscribe
 ---

 A subscription request must always have a minimum of `type` and `name` specified.
 The onload event will execute once when the model has been loaded.
-The onquote event will execute once for each quote received.
+The onquote event will execute for every quote received.

 	qsn.connect(function() {
 		var subto = {